 Go to our Books page to see and purchase the year's selection.
-When you purchase a book through our website, 15% of the proceeds go to Well-Read Mom.
+When you purchase a book through our website, a portion of the proceeds go to Well-Read Mom.
 Thank you!

 How did you choose the year's theme (e.g. Daughter, Mother, Spouse)